 Even though baby decor and furniture is adorable, function should trump style when deciding on a layout for your nursery.
 When you're up in the middle of the night for diaper changes and late-night feedings, you'll want the design of the room to be as practical as possible and have natural flow.
-We outline four different baby nursery layouts to get you started.
+We've outlined four different baby nursery layouts to get you started.

 In this layout, the crib is the first thing you see when you walk in the door.
 You'll notice the crib is placed away from the window to keep the baby distant from any cold drafts and safe from hanging blinds or curtain cords.
 The changing table and dresser should be placed next to each other for easy access.
 In this simple layout, a glider or chair can be placed between the crib and the changing table or to the left of the door when you walk in the room.